 With MonsterInsights installed, many of the important Google Analytics reports you need to grow your business are right inside your WordPress dashboard.

 Plus, with the click of a button, you can set up sophisticated tracking features such as event tracking, eCommerce tracking, form tracking, custom dimension tracking, outbound link tracking, and more.

 With MonsterInsights, you can easily set up the following custom dimensions:

 - Published at

 - TruSEO Score

 - Focus Keyphrase

 Ready to get started tracking these?
 Let’s dive in.

 Step 1: Install MonsterInsights and Custom Dimensions

-First off, install MonsterInsights on your site and properly authenticate it with Google Analytics.
+First, you’ll need to install MonsterInsights on your site and connect it to Google Analytics.